COVID-19 Travel Restrictions

 Before you travel to New Zealand, please check that your passport is ready for the trip.

-For Australian and New Zealand passport holders, or Australian permanent residents and new Zealand residents, your passport must be valid on the date you travel to New Zealand (must be valid on your arrival and departure dates)
+For Australian and New Zealand passport holders, or New Zealand residents/Australian permanent residents (with current travel conditions), your passport must be valid at least on the date you travel to New Zealand, and must be valid on the date you enter/leave New Zealand.

 In the case of other visitors to New Zealand who are coming to New Zealand temporarily as visitors, students or workers, your passport must be either: